 Carbon Delta: There are the risks of climate change for the financial markets

-The Zurich-based startup developed the “Climate Value-at-Risk” model.
+The Zurich-based start-up developed the “Climate Value-at-Risk” model.
 This analyzes the climate-related risks and opportunities of listed companies on the basis of its own and public data.
 At the same time, it estimates changes in the value of businesses when climate-related events occur.
 It thereby enables and stimulates both investors and reinsurers to invest sustainably.

-What are the challenges?
+What are the challenges for Carbon Delta?

 The model enables investors, regulators and reinsurers to protect assets, optimize performance and achieve long-term sustainability goals.
 When more capital is diverted into ESG-compliant portfolios, this promotes the further development and scaling potential of sustainable companies and indirectly reduces emissions.